SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 </tr>
 <tr>
 <td style="text-align:left">endpoint id</td>
 <td style="text-align:left">Indicates the LWM2M client’s “endpoint ID” in order to allow the LwM2M bootstrap to provision the bootstrap information for the LWM2M client.
-The endpoint ID has be to be <b>unique</b> across all tenants and have the same value as the ID.</td>
+The endpoint ID has be to be <b>unique</b> across all tenants and must have the same value as the ID.</td>
 </tr>
 <tr>
 <td style="text-align:left">lwm2m server uri</td>
 <td style="text-align:left">The URI the server is using for bootstrap.
 The LWM2M bootstrap server is used to provision the LWM2M client with the information required to contact the LWM2M servers.
 If you are using the Cumulocity IoT service the hostname of the LWM2M server is "lwm2m.cumulocity.com".
-The bootstrap ports are: "5683" for unsecure bootstrap connections, "5684" for secure bootstrap connections and the LWM2M server ports are: "5783" for unsecure server connections, "5784" for secure server connections.
+The bootstrap ports are "5683" for unsecure bootstrap connections and "5684" for secure bootstrap connections.
+The LWM2M server ports are "5783" for unsecure server connections and "5784" for secure server connections.
 Note that these values can be different for other services.</td>
 </tr>
 <tr>
 <td style="text-align:left">securityMode</td>
-<td style="text-align:left">This field determines the type of connection used by the LWM2M device. <b>“NO_SEC”</b> is used for unsecure connections which means that there is no security.
+<td style="text-align:left">Determines the type of connection used by the LWM2M device.
+“NO_SEC” is used for unsecure connections which means that there is no security.
 It is highly recommended to always protect the LWM2M protocol.
-However, there are scenarios in which the LWM2M protocol is deployed in environments where the lower layer security mechanisms are provided. <b>"PSK"</b> is used for secure connections.
+However, there are scenarios in which the LWM2M protocol is deployed in environments where the lower layer security mechanisms are provided.
+"PSK" is used for secure connections.
 With “PSK”, the client and server have a common secret symmetric cryptography.
 Currently Cumulocity IoT supports only “NO_SEC” and “PSK”.</td>
 </tr>
 </tbody>
 </table>

 > **Info:** The Cumulocity IoT platform stores the credentials for a device owner associated with a particular device.
 Hence, if you delete a device while the device owner is not deleted and the same CSV is used again for bulk registration, then the platform no longer considers it as a unique credential and throws an error.
 To resolve this either use new credentials or a new ID for the device.
 The other way to resolve this is to delete the credentials from the device credentials options under management.

-Upon upload of the CSV in Cumulocity IoT we should see that our "nosec_device" device has been created.
+Upon upload of the CSV file in Cumulocity IoT we should see that our "nosec_device" device has been created.

 ![Unsecure device created](/images/device-protocols/lwm2m/lwm2m-nosec_device-created.png)